Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Pasticceria Marlene

 Nestled in the heart of the Dolomites, Canazei is a paradise for adventure lovers and winter sports enthusiasts.
-Known for its excellent ski slopes and breathtaking hiking trails, this small town offers an incredible outdoor experience.
+Known for its hiking and skiing, this small town offers an incredible outdoor experience.

-Canazei isn’t just about its snow-covered landscapes, though.
 In summer, the town is an excellent base for exploring the Dolomites.
-Hiking trails abound, leading you to beautiful spots such as the Pordoi Pass and the Marmolada, the highest peak in the Dolomites.
-In Canazei you will find hiking trails for any level, you are either an experienced hiker or a novice.
+Hiking trails of any level abound, leading you to beautiful spots such as the Pordoi Pass and the Marmolada, the highest peak in the Dolomites.

-For winter sports enthusiasts, Canazei is an absolute treat.
-The town is part of the Sella Ronda ski circuit, a carousel of interconnected slopes that loops around the Sella massif.
-The Canazei – Belvedere ski area boasts well-groomed slopes suitable for skiers of all levels.
+For winter sports, Canazei is an absolute treat.
+The town is part of the Sella Ronda circuit, a carousel of interconnected slopes that loops around the Sella massif.
+The Canazei-Belvedere area boasts well-groomed slopes suitable for all levels.

 When it comes to dining, Canazei doesn’t disappoint.
-Whether it’s the traditional Italian cuisine at El Pael Canazei, the creative dishes at Restaurant La Zinna, the flavoursome delights at Ristorante Tobia, or a sweet treat from Pasticceria Marlene, you’re in for a treat.
+Whether it’s the traditional Italian cuisine at El Pael Canazei, the creative dishes at Restaurant La Zinna, or a sweet treat from Pasticceria Marlene.

-Here are 2 of the best hotels in Canazei:
+Here are my 2 suggested hotels in Canazei:

-B&B Cèsa Planber ($-$$): Stunning mountain views, excellent location near ski lifts, immaculate rooms, delicious breakfast, and friendly, helpful staff
+B&B Cèsa Planber ($-$$): Stunning mountain views, excellent location near the lifts, immaculate rooms, delicious breakfast, and friendly, helpful staff

 Alpe Di Gries Sella Ronda ($$$): Spacious, clean apartment with a great location.
 Exceptional facilities, perfect for a comfortable stay in Canazei